Home | Area info. | For Sale | For Rentbank owned / forfeited | Vacation lodging | buyer advice | seller advice | Puerto Rico Information

 Realize you are in a new area, with culture and way of life different from your own.
 Be aware that the type of properties you are used to, or hoping for, for may not be available in Puerto Rico.
 Neither colonial home with arches, nor large rambler style homes are widely available.
 Rather, as land in Puerto Rico is expensive, homes tend to be one or two stories high, usually on a small lot.
 Most homes are fenced and within limited access communities.
 Homes in free access areas tend to be heavily protected with iron grills on windows.
 Walk-ups (3 or more story apartments without elevators) are quite popular, as are condominium apartments, specially near the sea.
 For a more comprehensive explanation visit our construction page.

 URBAN OR SUBURBAN LIVING?
-To Top

 There is much to say for suburban living and the Puerto Rico countryside is very beautiful.
 However, unless you are retired without children or work at home, you will have to deal with Puerto Rico's traffic.
 Puerto Rico has the world record for number of automobiles per mile of road.
 This means extended rush hours and bumper to bumper traffic (the infamous "tapón".)
 Therefore, the location of your home in relation to school and work becomes of the highest priority.
 Carefully examine access and exit routes to and from school and work.
 Be aware traffic is at its worst at the beginning of the school year, as there are very few school buses.
 After a few weeks car pools are arranged and traffic eases up somewhat.